Security

 Enable MAC Address Filtering

-While not foolproof, MAC filtering adds another layer by only allowing known devices to connect.
+While not foolproof (MAC addresses can be spoofed), MAC filtering adds another layer by only allowing known devices to connect.
+Maintain a list of your devices' MAC addresses and configure your router to reject connections from unknown hardware.

 Monitor Connected Devices

 Regularly check which devices are connected to your network.
-Most routers have an admin panel showing all connected devices.
-Investigate any you do not recognize.
+Most routers have an admin panel showing all connected devices with their names, IP addresses, and MAC addresses.
+Investigate any you do not recognize — an unknown device could indicate an intruder.

 A secure WiFi network is the foundation of your digital security.
-Take 30 minutes to review your router settings — it protects every device in your home.
+Take 30 minutes to review your router settings using this guide — it protects every device in your home and everyone who connects to your network.

 securitywifinetwork